RLMurta/RLMurta/README.md

 ### Hi everyone! 👋
 My name is Rafael.
 I'm a passionate brazilian developer.
-Currently at my last year in university.
+My main focus is Data Science, but I also have abilities in Fullstack Development

  ## Git Stats: